nubs/docker-npm-build/README.md

 This is a base image for building [node.js][node.js] [npm][npm] repositories.

 ## Purpose
-This docker image builds on top of Arch Linux's base/archlinux image for the purpose of building projects using npm.
+This docker image builds on top of a base Alpine Linux image for the purpose of building projects using npm.
 It provides several key features:

 * Access to the build location will be in the volume located at `/code`.
 This directory will be the default working directory.